 The Unsubsidized Stafford Loan is not interest-free at any time.
-However, the interest and principal payments may be deferred while the student is in school at least half time, during the grace period, and during authorized periods of deferment.
-If the interest payments are deferred, the interest will continue to accrue and will be added (capitalized) to the principal balance once repayment begins.
+However, the interest and principal payments may be deferred while the student is in school at least half time.
+It also includes the grace period and during authorized periods of deferment.
+Keep in mind that when the interest payments are deferred, the interest will continue to accrue.
+The amount will be added (capitalized) to the principal balance once repayment begins.

 - $138,500 Lifetime Aggregate

 To apply for a student loan, students must complete the Free Application for Federal Student Aid (FAFSA).

 The interest rate will be fixed for the life of the loan.